How can you contribute to Safeguarding Venice?

-In response to the serious damage caused by the November 1966 floods several international committees have been devoted to Safeguarding Venice, restoring and preserving the priceless and irreplaceable cultural heritage of Venice.
-Important international committees, as well as common people, contributed to restore a large number of monuments, buildings and paintings have been restored since then with the contributions of important committees as well as with that of more common people, yet there is still much to do.
+In response to the serious damage caused by the November 1966 floods several international committees devoted to Safeguarding Venice.
+UNESCO supervised the restauration and preservation of the priceless, and irreplaceable cultural heritage of Venice.
+Important international committees, as well as common people, contributed to restore a large number of monuments, buildings and paintings.
+Yet there is still much to do.

-Safeguarding Venice tour begins visiting the church of Santa Maria Formosa, one of the first churches founded in Venice rebuilt in the Renaissance time, to see some paintings which were restored in the past years.
+Safeguarding Venice tour begins with the visit of the church of Santa Maria Formosa, one of the first churches founded in Venice.
+The present church, dating from the Renaissance time, contains some paintings which were restored in the past years.

-After a walk through the off-the-beaten-paths you will get to Campo dei Santi Giovanni e Paolo, dominated by an impressive Renaissance building, once the seat of the Scuola Grande di San Marco, one of the main lay fraternities of the Republic of Venice.
-The visit to the Scuola will explain the social and political importance which this guilds had in the past.
+After walking through the off-the-beaten-paths we’ll get to Campo dei Santi Giovanni e Paolo, dominated by impressive buildings.
+We’ll see the impressive early Renaissance Scuola Grande di San Marco, once a lay fraternity of the Venetian Republic.
+The visit to the Scuola will outline the social and political importance guilds had in the past.
 We will see how rich was the decoration of the Scuola.

-Next to the Scuola is the majestic Basilica of Saints John and Paul, one of the most imposing medieval buildings in Venice, where you will have to opportunity to admire the great works of art it contains, including paintings by Giovanni Bellini and Veronese.
+Next to the Scuola stands the majestic Basilica of Saints John and Paul, the most imposing Gothic buildings in Venice.
+Here you will have to opportunity to admire the great works of art, including paintings by Giovanni Bellini and Veronese.

-This tour focus on the safeguarding of Venetian cultural heritage.
-You will see monuments and works of art which were restored as well as some that are in urgent need of restoration, and booking this tour you will contribute to the safeguarding of Venice Heritage, as part of the fee will go towards a restauration project.
+The this tour focus most of all to the safeguarding of Venice Cultural Heritage.
+We’ll discuss of the restauration of some works of art, as well as some that urgently need a restoration.
+Therefore, booking this tour you will contribute to the safeguarding of Venice Heritage, as part of the fee will go towards a restauration project.

 DURATION: 3 hours